 Participation in the Fund

-When do I become a participant in the United Nations Joint Staff Pension Fund (UNJSPF)?
+When do I become a participant in The United Nations Joint Staff Pension Fund (UNJSPF)?

 As stipulated in article 21(a) of the UNJSPF Regulations, if you are a staff member of a UNJSPF member organization and are not expressly excluded from participation by the terms of your appointment, your participation commences upon your being granted an appointment for 6 months or more, OR upon completing 6 months of continuous service without an interruption of more than 30 days, whichever occurs first.